igormcoelho/neo-solidity/README.md

 1) One compiler (or many) will be written to provide translations of NeoSol to C#, Python and Java

-1) Support for NeoSol will be added to neocompiler.io project
+1) Support for NeoSol will be added to neocompiler-eco project

 1) Direct AVM code generation from NeoSol will be pursued in a next step